brendenlake/archive-CCM-site/README.md

 Once signed up, our class Piazza page is available here ([https://piazza.com/nyu/spring2018/dsga3001006/home](https://piazza.com/nyu/spring2018/dsga3001006/home)).

-If there is a need to email the instructors directly, please use the following email address: instructors-ccm-spring2018@nyuccl.org
+If there is a need to email the teaching staff directly, please use the following email address: instructors-ccm-spring2018@nyuccl.org.

 **Office hours**:
 Todd Gureckis